Mark DeFriest

 Mark DeFriest (born August 18, 1960), known as the Houdini of Florida, is an American man known for his repeated escapes from prison, having successfully done so 7 times.
 Born in rural Florida, he was arrested for the first time in 1978, serving for a year.
 In 1980, DeFriest was sentenced to four years in prison for violating probation via illegal firearms possession, having initially been arrested for retrieving work tools that his recently deceased father had willed him before the will had completed probate.
 His sentence has since been repeatedly extended for having attempted to escape 13 times (including one count of armed robbery during one attempt), as well as collecting hundreds of disciplinary reports for minor infractions, leading to a cumulative stay of 34 years in prison.

 DeFriest has cumulatively spent 27 years in solitary confinement.
-Following publicity, DeFriest was granted parole and released on 5 February 2019.
+Following publicity, DeFriest was granted parole and released on February 5th 2019.
 Ten days later, he was rearrested as he checked into a mental health facility.

 Early life

-DeFriest grew up in rural Gadsden County, Tallahassee, Florida, where he worked with his father.
+DeFriest grew up in rural Gadsden County, near Tallahassee, Florida, where he worked with his father.
 He was a known savant who could not quite understand people, but was able to build or fix just about anything.
 At six years old, he was disassembling and reassembling watches and engines.
 He often devised and conducted elaborate science experiments in his family's basement, saying he blew himself up a few times.
-While his mechanical knowledge was rapidly increasing, his psychological well being continued to worsen.
+While his mechanical knowledge was rapidly increasing, his psychological wellbeing continued to worsen.

 DeFriest was close with his father, who encouraged his mechanical abilities, and the two had what filmmaker Gabriel London called "a mechanical connection."
 His father had served in World War II with the OSS, a predecessor to the CIA.
 This experience likely prompted Mark's father to teach his son the avoidance tactics, survival, and defense techniques that Mark describes as guerilla warfare.
 DeFriest's father died suddenly in 1979.
 In his will, the elder DeFriest left his tools to his son, Mark.